 I can still remember my very first haircut in Melbourne.
+As a newly arrived migrant, I was wondering how best to save money on haircuts.

 It was at a no frills unisex hair dresser’s.
 The lady asked how I liked my hair done and I said short at the back, sides and top.
 She then said “What number please?”
 I stared at her quizzically and she gave me a short explanation of the numbering system of the shaver attachments.
 I settled for the number 5 attachment and was pleased with the outcome.